Employers and Universities: Work with us?

 4. You’ll leave with a lot of debt

-According to research by the Sutton Trust, 2015 graduates left university with an average of £44,000 of debt.
-This is likely to rise as tuition fees and living and accommodation costs increase.
-The good news is repayments are linked to your earnings – currently, you must be earning around £17,500 to start repaying your student loan, and your remaining loan will be written off if you don’t repay it within 30 years of the first April after you graduate.
+The government estimates that a graduate who started university in 2023/24 would leave university with £43,700 of debt.
+This is likely to rise year on year as tuition fees and living and accommodation costs increase.
+The good news is repayments are linked to your earnings – currently, you must be earning £25,000 per year before you start repaying your student loan, and your remaining loan will be written off if you don’t repay it within 40 years of the first April after you graduate.
+For more information about repayments, see the government website.

 5. You will be committing at least three years of your life